Mihai Sturzu: Other activities

 In 2012 he started aviation school and obtained a private pilot license (PPL).
-He intends to obtain a commercial airline pilot license as well.
+He intends to obtain a commercial airline pilot license ATPL as well.
 In April 2016, in pursuit of this objective, Sturzu completed the theoretical courses of the Higher Civil Aviation School.

 Another hobby of Mihai Sturzu is diving.
 After passing several tests, he obtained the Open Water Diver license.

 Mihai was always active in sports.
 When he was a teenager he was a professional handball player for six years.
 In the last years he was constantly present as a goalkeeper for the National Artists Football team.

 Nevertheless, he is very fond of bike riding, the longest ride in the same day being the one between Bucharest and Brasov (~ 160 km).
 His passion for cycling became notorious, when in a television shooting, Mihai missed his bicycle jump and fell during the recording, which became popular on the internet.

-Since fall 2017 he's a pilot for Wizzair.
+Since fall 2017 he's a pilot for Wizz Air.